Skip to content

 Consider the total cost, not just the subscription price

-A $49/month tool that saves you 5 hours of manual quoting work per month is far cheaper than a free spreadsheet that costs you those 5 hours.
+A $49/month tool (or $490/year) that saves you 5 hours of manual quoting work per month is far cheaper than a free spreadsheet that costs you those 5 hours.
 Factor in the time cost of your current process when evaluating software pricing.

 Think about where you'll be in 12 months

 Choose software that can grow with you.
 If you're planning to add installers, take on fleet contracts, or expand to multiple locations, make sure the tool you choose can handle that.
 Switching software is painful.
-Getting it right the first time saves significant disruption.
+Getting it right the first time saves disruption.

-Getting Started with WrapQuotes
+Getting Started with Wrap Quotes

-Getting started with WrapQuotes takes about 15 minutes.
+Getting started with Wrap Quotes takes about 15 minutes.
 You create an account, configure your shop's material costs and labor rates, and you're ready to build your first quote.

 The free tier is a real starting point, not a crippled demo.
 Five quotes per month is enough to run the tool through its paces on actual customer jobs.
 You'll see how the vehicle database works, how the pricing calculator handles your numbers, and what the quote output looks like when a customer receives it.

-Most shops that try WrapQuotes on a few real jobs don't go back to spreadsheets.
-The time savings are immediate and obvious.
-A quote that used to take 45 minutes takes 8.
-The math is right every time.
+Run Wrap Quotes against your spreadsheet on a few real jobs and compare.
+A quote that used to take 45 minutes takes about five, and the math is right every time.
 The output looks professional.

 You can also try the pricing calculator directly without creating an account.
 It's a good way to see how the vehicle database and pricing logic work before committing to a signup.